 As I’ve often said: property investment is simple but it’s not easy.

 Now that’s not a play on words.

-Last week I suggested you avoid buying off-the-plan properties or new homes in new estates and that trying to buy property with options is a smoke and mirrors game.
+Last week I suggested you avoid buying secondary established properties, not to buy off-the-plan properties or new homes in new estates and that trying to buy property with options is a smoke and mirrors game.